 White Bird of Paradise (Strelitzia nicolai) is a stunning plant worthy of its name.
 It’s much larger than its similarly named cousin, reaching heights up to 30 feet in the right plant hardiness zone.
-Its foliage is gorgeous on its own.
-However, its flowers are equally as beautiful.
-We understand your disappointment if it’s not blooming.
-Let’s see if we can get to the root of the problem.
+The foliage is stunning on its own.
+However, the flowers are equally beautiful.
+We empathize with your disappointment if it's not blooming.
+Let's investigate the root cause.

 Reasons for the Lack of Blooms